 Bicycle sharing sounds like the most environmentally sustainable and frugal transportation solution imaginable.
-Just think of not having to own a car or a bike, but being able to find a cycle in large cities and pedal one-way to where you need to be, and then pick up another bike or find a different mode of transportation to the next destination.
+Just think of not having to own a car or a bike, but being able to find a cycle in large cities, pedal one-way to where you need to be, and then pick up another bike or find a different mode of transportation to the next destination.

-Advantages would be no gasoline use, some healthy exercise in the case of bicycles but not electric scooters, and low cost per user because a resource, in this case a bicycle, is being shared.
+Advantages are no gasoline use, some healthy exercise in the case of bicycles but not electric scooters, and low cost per user because a resource, in this case a bicycle, is being shared.
 Of course tourists also benefit greatly, since they no longer have to use a car to bring a bike to their destination.

-Well, slow down before drawing that conclusion.
-Despite the growing popularity of these programs the last few years, especially in Europe but also in America and Asia too, in the early days most required a considerable government subsidy.
-Theft continues to be a big issue, and despite the common practice of painting the participating units a common bright color, those who want to disassemble the rental bikes to sell parts are still succeeding.
-We do think technology can solve this problem though.
+Despite the growing popularity of these programs for the last decade, especially in Europe but also in America and Asia too, in the early days most required a considerable government subsidy.
+Theft was a big issue, and despite the common practice of painting the participating units a common bright color, those who want to disassemble the rental bikes to sell parts often succeeded.

-From the standpoint of governments that must either operate or license programs, the question of which policy goals you want to address in your program.
+From the standpoint of governments that must either operate or license programs, the question of which policy goals you want to address really deserve careful consideration.
 Possibilities include:

 The first bike share program that people seem to remember is the Amsterdam white bikes in the late 1960s.
 I think this was more of a project or social experiment than a serious attempt to alter the transportation system.
 It didn’t last long; when the cycles are all stolen, that tends to halt everything.

-There have been scattered other attempts, but almost everything operating now has started within the last 3 or 4 years.
-The largest known system is in Hangzhou, China, where there are about 60,000 bicycles in the system.
-Paris has 20,000 in the Velib program in its second attempt at getting this right, but Paris is ahead of New York and London in this regard.
+There have been scattered other attempts, but almost everything operating now has started within the last few years.
+The largest known system is in Beijing, China, where there are about 2.5 million bicycles in the system.
+By contrast, Paris has 20,000 in the Velib program in its second attempt at getting this right, but Paris is ahead of New York and London in this regard.

 That's why we say on this website that your program design must be very clear about which social, economic, and/or environmental goals you’re trying to maximize before you start.
 A lively discussion with the public, which easily could be conducted through website polling, is suggested.

 As an example of why we are emphasizing the goal-setting so heavily, consider that most of the programs we've seen seem inherently easier to use for the locals than for tourists.
-This is true because of fairly intricate rules, annual memberships, and sometimes less than completely obvious pick-up and drop-off points.
+This is true because of fairly intricate rules, annual memberships, and sometimes less than obvious list of bicycle sharing companies or apps from which to choose.

 As we imply already by talking about green entrepreneurship, it's possible that a small private company could run bicycle sharing in your community.
-However, the technology to control theft will have to become less expensive for this to be a truly self-sustaining activity.
+However, the technology and operational hazards probably need to become even more reliable for this to be a truly self-sustaining activity.
 In the meantime, a smaller city may choose to subsidize this service, which will serve several positive social and community development goals.

-The multiple potential benefits to the environment from reducing traffic congestion, vehicle miles traveled, and possibly even vehicle lanes needed surely justify more effort in this area.
+The multiple potential benefits to the environment from reducing traffic congestion, vehicle miles traveled, and possibly even vehicle lanes needed surely justify your effort.

-From a community development standpoint, you’re going to have many more conversations on a bicycle than in your vehicle.
+From a community development standpoint, you’re going to have many more conversations on a bicycle than in a vehicle.
 The slower pace makes noticing and interacting with the built environment, in both its positive and negative aspects, much easier.
-So let's figure out bicycle sharing in the denser parts of our communities.
+So let's figure out bicycle sharing, especially in the denser parts of our communities.